California Solicitation and Prostitution Laws - Penal Code 647

 This is such a turnaround from the court's and prosecutor's prior positions related to these cases; it is a whole new ball game and prevents good people from having their life ruined by one of these cases.

-Several factors decide whether the prosecutors will demand that a client take a conviction on their record.
+Several factors decide whether the prosecutors will demand that clients take a conviction on their record.

 To be convicted of solicitation, the prosecution must prove beyond a reasonable doubt that you, as the defendant, requested another person to engage in the act of prostitution; that you had intentions to engage in the front of prostitution; and that the other person received and understood the communication that was occurring.

-Also, for some sex-related crimes, it judge's discretion to require sex offender registration as required by California Penal Code section 290, while other convictions require registration.
+Also, for some sex-related crimes, it is the judge's discretion to require sex offender registration as required by California Penal Code section 290, while other convictions require registration.

+Are there typically recordings between police and the accused?
 This is a good question because if the police had a tape of every solicitation case, it would be straightforward to assess whether the person was innocent or guilty of solicitation of prostitution.
-It would be easy because there would be no dispute as to what was said between the parties.
+It would be easy because there would be no dispute about what was said between the parties.

 This makes the case come down to the police's word against the defendant.
 This is not a fair situation, and I have been in many battles over it on behalf of my clients.